The Texas

 In addition to the above, the project also will add the following:

-This will be the first DDI in San Antonio and the seventh in Texas.
-The others are in El Paso, The Colony, Round Rock (next to the IKEA), College Station, and two in Austin.
+This will be the first DDI in San Antonio and the eighth in Texas.
+The others are in El Paso, The Colony, Round Rock (next to the IKEA), Georgetown, College Station, and two in Austin.
 The design has been used successfully in about 100 other locations around the US as well.
 Two other DDIs are planned for San Antonio: one at US 281 and Jones-Maltsberger and another at I‑37 and SE Military Dr.

 CONVENTIONAL INTERSECTION (EXISTING)